mmmangooo/Milestone-Project2/README.md

  * The background image displayed on the landing page is from [Unsplash](https://unsplash.com) and the photographer's name is Juliane Liebermann.

- * The background image displayed behind the content on the landing page (leaf) is also from [Unsplash](https://unsplash.com) and the photographer's name is
-   Vivaan Trivedii.

 ### Code